 Be sure other pets at home do not bully or distract the sick pet.
 In a multi-pet home, it may be difficult for the sickly or elderly pet to eat without the younger pets taking his food.
 Many animals wish to eat at their leisure, particularly if they do not feel well.
 Consider giving your pet a private area and her own dish.
 Never feed multiple pets from the same bowl as one is sure to get the lion’s share of the food to the other’s disadvantage.

 Many pets like to eat overnight when no one is watching.

 There are several products available that can create a sense of hunger.

 Capromorelin: This is a daily oral liquid for dogs that mimics the natural system of the body for generating the sense of hunger.
-It is best given daily, rather than only on bad days and currently it is licensed only for canine use.
+It is best given daily, rather than only on bad days.
+Capromorelin is available in both a canine and a feline formula.